Buffett, Brazil's 3G team up for $23 billion Heinz buyout

 "Maybe for the consumer staples group in general this may start some talk about consolidation.
 Even corporate entities are flush with cash, interest rates are low, it would seemingly make sense," Edward Jones analyst Jack Russo said.

-Companies like General Mills and Campbell Soup - itself long seen as a potential Heinz merge partner - rose on the news.
+Companies like General Mills (GIS.N) and Campbell Soup (CPB.N) - itself long seen as a potential Heinz merge partner - rose on the news.

 Any acquisition could help Heinz further diversify and broaden its international profile.
 It already dominates the ketchup business, with a nearly 26 percent share of the global market and a 59 percent share domestically, according to Euromonitor International.